top of page

 A will is the only way to ensure your estate is distributed according to your wishes.
 It allows you to provide for the people who matter to you, appoint guardians for children, and reduce uncertainty for your family.

 Without a will, the intestacy rules apply, and your estate may not benefit those you intended to protect.
+This can create unnecessary stress for your loved ones during an already challenging time.

 Understanding Intestacy